philosolog/pycord-template/README.md

-# a pycord template i put together for me (and maybe you)
+# a pycord template i made for myself (and maybe you)
 - get [requirements](https://guide.pycord.dev/installation) in terminal (pip install -r requirements.txt)
 - edit/assign respective .env values
 - alternate.env is for running a test-bot